-Big Year for Foster Care Reform: 2019 Legislative Wrap UpLeave a Comment
+Big Year for Foster Care Reform: 2019 Legislative Wrap Up1 Comment

 The 2019 legislative session began with a revealing and devastating report on Virginia’s foster care system by the Joint Legislative Audit and Review Commission.
 While the report was shocking to some, these are long-standing issues to advocates.
 In the legislature, there was renewed energy to respond to the concerns, eventually leading to the creation of the Foster Care Caucus.
 We are proud to share that in 2019, the legislature made several sweeping reforms to the foster care system.